-• Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed.

-- Local Ordinance: Always check on whether additional local rules apply. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
-This extension does not apply to the deadline for a Form 497 due the weekend before the election, or to any Form 496.
-Such reports must be filed within 24 hours regardless of the day of the week.
-Statements filed after the deadline are subject to a \$10 per day late fine. - Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted.
-A paper copy of a report may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions. - Form 460: Candidates who have raised/spent \$2,000 or more file the Form 460.
-The Form 410 (Statement of Organization) must also be filed once \$2,000 or more has been raised/spent. - Form 470 (2017): Non-incumbent candidates who raised or spent less than \$2,000 during 2017 and did not have an open committee must file Form 470 by January 31, 2018. - Form 470 (2018): Candidates who do not raise or spend \$2,000 or more (or anticipate raising or spending \$2,000 or more) in 2018 and do not have an open committee may file Form 470 on or before April 26, 2018.
-If, later during the calendar year, a campaign committee must be opened, a Form 470 Supplement and a Form 410 must be filed. - After the Election: Reporting requirements will depend on whether the candidate is successful and whether a campaign committee is open.
-See Campaign Disclosure Manual 2 for additional information. - Public Documents: All forms are public documents.
-Campaign manuals and instructional materials are available at www.fppc.ca.gov.
-Click on Learn, then Campaign Rules.
+- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Local Ordinance: Always check on whether additional local rules apply. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+This extension does not apply to a 24 Hour/10-Day Contribution Report (Form 497) that is due the weekend before the election, and this extension never applies to any 24-Hour/10-Day Independent Expenditure Report (Form 496).
+Such reports must be filed within 24 hours, regardless of the day of the week. - Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted.
+A paper copy of a statement may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions. - Form 460: Candidates who have raised/spent \$2,000 or more file the Form 460.
+The Form 410 (Statement of Organization) must also be filed once \$2,000 or more has been raised/spent. - Form 470 (2021): Non-incumbent candidates who raised or spent less than \$2,000 during 2021 and did not have an open committee must file Form 470 by January 31, 2021. - Form 470 (2022): Candidates who do not raise or spend \$2,000 or more (or anticipate raising or spending \$2,000 or more) in 2022 and do not have an open committee may file Form 470 on or before April 28, 2022.
+If, later during the calendar year, the candidate raises or spends \$2,000 or more, a Form 470 Supplement and a Form 410 must be filed.